Lake Selmac Fish Report for 2-10-2022

 by OR Department of Fish & Wildlife Staff

-Lake Selmac facilities operated by Josephine County Parks are currently open.
+Lake Selmac facilities including most campgrounds, day use, and boat ramps are operated by Josephine County Parks are currently open.
 More information about Josephine County Parks can be found on their website.

 Applegate Reservoir: Applegate Reservoir Fishing Report

 Coos River: Steelhead fishing has been slow but anglers are still catching a few

 Diamond Lake: Anglers seem to be doing okay from the recent reports

 Emigrant Reservoir: The reservoir is currently at 7 percent

 Expo Pond: Fishing should be fair and may improve slightly with the warming this week

 Fish Lake : Anglers were still catching fish through the ice this past weekend

 Galesville Reservoir: Without any recent rain the reservoir is dropping again